fac25/week2-markup-Suraj-Yassien/README.md

 # Suraj & Yassien's Agency Website Project

-The task for this project, was to create an agency website (for a fictional software development company; we named ours 'Pseudocoders').
+The task for this project was to create an agency website (for a fictional software development company; we named ours 'Pseudocoders').

 #### User Stories